TunaLobster/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - Expected Size: 175h or 350h
 - Level of Difficulty: Medium

-ArduPilot can be `integrated with ROS <https://ardupilot.org/dev/docs/ros.html>`__ both for `Non-GPS position estimation <https://ardupilot.org/dev/docs/ros-cartographer-slam.html>`__ and `object avoidance <https://ardupilot.org/dev/docs/ros-object-avoidance.html>`__.
+ArduPilot can be :ref:`integrated with ROS <dev:ros>` both for :ref:`Non-GPS position estimation <dev:ros-cartographer-slam>` and :ref:`object avoidance <dev:ros-object-avoidance>`.
 This project aims to verify and update the instructions for these two features.

 Once the above two items are complete, if time permits the next task would be to integrate the offboard object avoidance with ArduPilot Auto mode.
 This involves ArduPilot maintaining the final target but then sending it at 1hz (or faster) to ROS's offboard path planning algorithm via mavros.
 This will primarily require updating mavros.